Pests ruin the hot tub experience faster than almost anything else.

 I’ve seen ants trailing along the edges of my hot tub, especially after rain.
 Rodents have once chewed through my cover’s corner foam.
 That was a wake-up call.
 Different pests target different hot tub parts depending on season and location.

-Insects like mosquitoes breed in nearby puddles3.
+Insects like mosquitoes breed in nearby puddles.
 Spiders might make webs under the tub steps.
 Cockroaches can crawl through plumbing access panels.
 Rodents find shelter in insulation.
 Wasps may build nests near the corners or in the pump housing.

 Understanding which pests are common helped me take better steps to deter them.